 Update: Some additional information in the form of a response to my posting by Rob Haslam, clarifies some things – and makes sense of Callan’s portage choice.
 Haslam writes this –

 …that portage indicated on Kevin’s report as RR after Moose Lake (locals call it that sometimes) was indeed river right.
 When the big fire went through in 2000 or sometime around then, they pushed that new road in to combat the fire and built the bridge.
 When I went through, I had no choice but to re-establish the port on RL, around the bridge.

 So, while the portage trail SP06 is now on river left it used to be on river right.
-The Callans were working on that information when they went through after the fire but before the road and bridge were put in.
+The Callans were working with a 20-year-old trip report map from 1981 when they went through after the fire but before the road and bridge were put in.
 The fire had probably obliterated whatever trail they were looking for and they were left with a “rough carry-over”.

 As a comparison with Callan’s description of their difficulties on the Cairngorm-to-Steel section, consider this description of a 1980 trip (see here for the report) which Norm Stewart and his son did.
 His description does not even mention the first set of rapids and portage!

 Like Harting twenty years later, Stewart gives Esker Lake the name Moose.
 The name does seem to be fitting, given his experience!
 The “small drop” that he mentions is the second set of rapids on the Esker Lake- Steel Lake stretch.
 SP07 is a 60-meter portage on river right around them.
 You can see them in the middle of the satellite image below.

 Given the higher water level, we did a combination of lining and running (and occasionally scraping) our way down.

 And that would be the end of river travel for a while.
 Ahead of us was Steel Lake, all thirty kilometres of it!

 Campsites on the South End of Steel Lake